nuts-foundation/nuts-auth/docs/pages/implementation/nuts-auth.rst

     AJwvfhf8Wy+jh97W8fPGwVZvUcRTrSESvGBV+kas4pd+K4E335Ifd1+XIg==
     -----END PUBLIC KEY-----

-The result will be the client certificate in pem encoding.
+The result will be the client certificate in PEM encoding.
 The client is responsible for the storage of the key material.
 If the authorization server accepts the bearer token it'll return an access token:

 .. code-block::